Nonnegative Hermitian vector bundles and Chern numbers: Proof of Proposition

 If we set \be\det(tI_r+A)=:\sum_{i=0}^rc_i(A)\cdot t^{r-i},\nonumber\ee then these $c_i(\cdot)$ are $GL_r(\mathbb{C})$-invariant polynomial functions of homogeneous degree $i$.
 In particular, $c_0(A)=1,$ $c_1(A)=\text{trace}(A)$ and $c_n(A)=\det(A)$.
 It is well-known that the graded ring $I$ is multiplicatively generated by $c_1,\ldots,c_r$, i.e.,

 Now if $(E^r,h)\longrightarrow M$ is a Hermitian holomorphic vector bundle and $(\Omega^i_j)$ is the curvature matrix of its Chern connection, then \big(recall (\ref{curvaturematrixtransformation}) and (\ref{det})\big) are globally defined, closed, real-valued $(i,i)$-forms over $M$ and represent the $i$-th Chern classes of $E\longrightarrow M$.
-Thus we have a natural graded ring homomorphism $\varphi$ sending $c_i$ to $c_i(E,h)$: \be \ee